 3. Whole Grains

-People who eat more berries (and, well, produce overall) are more likely to have better mental health compared to their berry-skipping counterparts, according to a 2020 review study in Nutrients.
+People who eat more berries (and, well, more produce overall) are more likely to have better mental health compared to their berry-skipping counterparts, according to a 2020 review study in Nutrients.
 Researchers reported that berry eaters overall had better moods and fewer depressive symptoms.
 Their life satisfaction was higher, as was their optimism.
-So lean into whichever berry you favor—and just eat more and more often.
-Here are 26 Recipes to Help You Use Up a Pint of Berries.
+So lean into whichever berry you favor—and just eat more of them, and more often.

 5. Nuts, and Especially Walnuts

-The drawback of the science behind eating for mental wellness is that there's not a single magic bullet food or nutrient to hone in on exclusively.
+The drawback of the science behind eating for mental wellness is that there's not a single magic-bullet food or nutrient to home in on exclusively.
 But that's also a perk: you don't have to make very specific changes, or always include one specific food in your daily diet.
-Instead, you can simply eat healthier and improve your mental health: more plant foods, fruits and whole grains, and focus on seafood.
-In fact, a newly published December 2020 study in the journal BMC Research Notes supports this concept directly.
-Women with the highest food quality scores were the least likely to be depressed, anxious, or stressed, compared to women with medium-range and low food quality scores.
+Instead, you can simply eat healthier in general, and potentially improve your mental health by eating more plant foods, fruits and whole grains, and by focusing on seafood.
+In fact, a December 2020 study in the journal BMC Research Notes supports this concept directly.
+Women with the highest food-quality scores were the least likely to be depressed, anxious or stressed, compared to women with medium-range and low food-quality scores.